nitinkc/nitinkc.github.io/_posts/Algo/primitives/2023-11-27-bitwise-coding.md

    }
    ```

-   Explanation: This code toggles the Nth bit of a number by performing a bitwise XOR with a number where only the Nth bit is set (achieved using left shift).
+   Explanation: This code toggles the Nth bit of a number by performing a bitwise XOR with a number
+   **where only the Nth bit is set** (achieved using left shift).
 This operation flips the value of the Nth bit while leaving other bits unchanged.

-7. **Finding Maximum and Minimum:**
+### **Finding Maximum and Minimum:**

    ```java
    int max = b ^ ((a ^ b) & -(a < b ?
 1 : 0));
    int min = a ^ ((a ^ b) & -(a < b ?
 1 : 0));
    ```

-   Explanation: These code snippets find the maximum and minimum of two numbers (`a` and `b`) using bitwise operations.
-The expression `(a < b ?
+   Explanation: The expression `(a < b ?
 1 : 0)` evaluates to 1 if `a` is less than `b`, and 0 otherwise.
    The bitwise AND operation with `-1` (all bits set) or `0` (all bits cleared) determines whether the maximum or minimum value is selected.

 These explanations should help clarify how each bitwise operation is being used and why these tricks are effective for solving specific problems.
 Remember that while these techniques might not be the most intuitive at first, they can provide efficient solutions to various coding challenges.